ashaypatla/predicting_healthcare_expenditures/README.md

 Download `HC-243` from the MEPS website and place it in the project directory.

 **3. Run the notebook**
-Open `data_review.ipynb` in Jupyter Notebook or VS Code and run all cells.
+Open `predicting_healthcare_spending.ipynb` in Jupyter Notebook or VS Code and run all cells.

 ---